Microscopic Examination of SRF-quality Nb Films through Local Nonlinear Microwave Response: Discussion

 \subsection{Nb/Cu samples comparison}

 Larger values of $P_{3f}$ are closely related to the presence of RF vortex semi-loops.
 By studying $P_{3f}$, we investigate surface defects that nucleate RF vortex semi-loops, which are the kinds of surface defects that are closely related to the RF performance of SRF cavities.
-Surface defects that don't nucleate RF vortex semi-loops are beyond consideration here.
-For example, if a grain boundary is too narrow (much smaller than the coherence length of a sample) to nucleate an RF vortex semi-loop, it would be less likely to produce large amounts of $P_{3f}$.
-Such a grain boundary is likely to be harmless to SRF applications.
 In the following, surface defects refer to the kind of surface defects that nucleate RF vortex semi-loops.